 Contrary to popular opinion, healthy eating is more than an individual choice and is impacted by the settings in which we live.
 For example, living in a community with predominately unhealthy options, such as fast food outlets and convenience stories, can make healthy choices difficult for residents.

-Municipalities have the ability to ensure environments provide and encourage healthy food choices, thereby protecting and promoting child and youth health.
+Municipalities can ensure environments provide and encourage healthy food choices, thereby protecting and promoting child and youth health.
 The following strategies are examples of opportunities where municipalities can take action to improve the food environment, making the healthy choice the easy choice for its citizens.

 - Municipal planning can address geographic (physical) access to food through zoning by-laws.
 Considering the proximity of unhealthy food vendors to places where children gather, such as schools, is a municipal responsibility.